Wichita on the Cheap

 This list isn’t about finding the best bargain on a live Christmas tree.
 In fact, for the tree itself, you will probably pay a bit more.
 (See “How Much Does a Real Christmas Tree Cost?” below.)
 But the bargain here is in the experience of a day spent with the family choosing your own real tree, cutting it down, and bringing it home to decorate.

-See our list of other ways to make your holidays special!
+See our list of other ways to experience and local gift ideas and deals!

 Christmas Tree Farms Near Wichita